-- A PC or Apple computer that’s not more than 5 or 6 years old.
+A PC or Apple computer that’s not more than 5 or 6 years old.
 Guitar plugins require a powerful computer due to the amount of processing that is happening in the background.
 You don’t need to break the bank buying a new computer, but you need something with a dual-core processor and at least 4GB of RAM.
-The exact system requirements for our plugins can be found on our FAQs page.
 Neural DSP plugins are currently not available for mobile or tablet devices.

 WHAT ABOUT A DAW?

 A Digital Audio Workstation is necessary if you want to record what you’re playing on your computer, but our plugins also come with a standalone version.
 This means that you can run the software without having to open or even own a DAW.

 Once you’ve got your audio interface hooked up to your computer, all the drivers are installed, and you’re getting audio out of your monitors or headphones, it’s time to get iLok License Manager and install a plugin!